110 Italian Surnames or Last Names

 36. Di Maggio

 This uncommon Italian surname means ‘the eldest son’.

-This Italian occupational last name is an equivalent to the English surname ‘Smith’, both meaning ‘blacksmith.’
-The surname has been popularised by the famous race car brand.
+This Italian occupational last name is an equivalent to the English surname ‘Smith’, meaning ‘blacksmith.’
+The famous race car brand has popularised the surname.

 Farina is another occupational last name in Italy.
 The name meaning ‘flour’ is mostly given to millers or flour merchants.
 It is also a perfect name for girls with a pale complexion.

-This is a beautiful Italian surname that means ‘flower blossom’, to bloom’, or ‘to flourish’.
+This beautiful Italian surname means ‘flower blossom’, to bloom’, or ‘to flourish.’

 This surname has a musical origin derived from the Latin word ‘Fon’.
 The name means ‘spring’ and is given to the people who live near a spring.